Tokyu Kabukicho Tower: Design

-The building is divided into three layers according to the purpose of the facility: lower, middle and upper.
+The building is divided into three layers according to purpose: lower, middle and upper.
 In order to form a continuous skyline, the height of the building was set at approximately 225 m to match the high-rise buildings in Nishi-Shinjuku, while its base was set at approximately 110 m to match the height of the buildings around Kabukichō.
-On the first and second floors, an east–west passageway is provided to ensure continuity in the central district, while an outdoor screen and stage are set up facing the Cine City Square.
+On the first and second floors, an east–west passageway is provided to ensure continuity in the central district, while an outdoor screen and stage face the Cine City Square.

 Architect Yuko Nagayama was in charge of the design.
-Inspired by the former water fountain of Kani-gawa and by the Buddhist goddess of water, the tower was designed with the image of a fountain, while the upper part expresses the force of water stretching to the sky.
+Inspired by the former river Kanigawa and by Benzaiten (originally a Hindu goddess of rivers), the tower was designed with the image of a fountain, while the upper part expresses the force of water stretching to the sky.

 Tokyu Kabukicho Tower is Japan's first skyscraper designed by a woman.